 5. Keep Things as Basic as Possible to Improve Your Remote Selling Skills

-The pure activity of sales really doesn't change a lot, no matter what location a salesperson is working from.
+The pure activity of sales doesn't change much, no matter what location a salesperson is working from.

-Every salesperson needs to have a strong understanding of the market and the product their selling into the market, especially if it's a brand new market.
+Every salesperson needs to have a strong understanding of the market and their selling into the market, especially if it's a brand new market.

 Of course, if you're selling products with a high turnover, the research you do may just be looking at a website, finding the right person to pitch, then moving on.